kisanakkkkk/Ngobrol-Onlen-RSA/README.md

-# Ngobrol-Onlen
+# Ngobrol-Onlen-RSA
-A base socket powered chat application for end to end encryption simulation and customization
+A base socket powered chat application for RSA-based end to end encryption simulation and customization

 ## Screenshots